vinleeit/not_spycam/README.md

 | 3     | TX  | U0R   |
 | 4     | RX  | U0T   |

-This work is originated from ESP32-Cam example from ESP32 board version 1.0.4.
-However, the face detection and face recognition provided in the example can not run without establishing any local server.
-Thus, with the help of the tutorial from [ESP32 camera: face detection - techtutorialsx](https://techtutorialsx.com/2020/06/13/esp32-camera-face-detection/), the machine can now detect and recognize faces offline.
+This work is originated from ESP32-Cam example from ESP32 board version 2.0.5.

-*This project started in December 2021.*
+*This project started in December 2021 and replaced in December 2022.*

 ## Specification